-If you have a few different good options for manufacturer you can play them off against each other on choose the best deal.
+If you have a few different good options for

 The only other thing I would say about negotiating is: don’t burn your bridges.
 The first manufacturer may turn out to be a dud and you may want that second one.
 So even if you don’t go with them, leave the option open for future business.

 When you finally give them the go-ahead, make sure to request that the items are packaged together in the same size cartons.
 This will be important when organising the final part of the delivery to Amazon.

 I’ve already mentioned that Flexport or another freight forwarder will do most of the work of shipping and customs for you.
 They’re generally good enough that I don’t need to go into much more detail.
 Except to talk about shipping options.